 See below for slides + video

-A wide range of leading figures from proptech and real estate spoke at the event, including Jon Lovell, director at Hillbreak; Rick Robinson, digital property and cities leader at Arup; Mario Bozzo, director of IBI Group; Niamh Keane, chief commercial officer at Built-ID; Mike Edge, partner at Mills & Reeve; Sam Lawson Johnston, director at LJ Real Estate; Malcolm Stagg, director of BIM and digital engineering at Skanska; Julia Arlt, innovation real estate director at PwC; Paul Knight, principal associate at Mills & Reeve; Mark Bruno, managing director at Datscha; Doug Ward, founder of Node; Tom Shrive, chief executive of AskPorter; Sarah Lyons, business development manager at Datscha; and John Pownall, director at Doordeck.
+A wide range of leading figures from proptech and real estate spoke at the event, including Jon Lovell, director at Hillbreak; Rick Robinson, digital property and cities leader at Arup; Mario Bozzo, director of IBI Group; Niamh Keane, chief commercial officer at Built-ID; Mike Edge, partner at Mills & Reeve; Sam Lawson Johnston, director at LJ Real Estate; Malcolm Stagg, director of BIM and digital engineering at Skanska; Julia Arlt, innovation real estate director at PwC; Paul Knight, principal associate at Mills & Reeve; Mark Bruno, managing director at Datscha; Doug Ward, co-founder of Node; Tom Shrive, chief executive of AskPorter; Sarah Lyons, business development manager at Datscha; and John Pownall, director at Doordeck.

 Jon Lovell of Hillbreak started with a presentation outlining how investment funds were looking to manage the long-term impact of technology, geopolitics, and urbanisation on real estate assets.